resolverworks/OffchainNext.sol/README.md

 # OffchainNext.sol

-Automatically randomize CCIP-Read endpoints and conditionally choose to accept a CCIP-Read response without terminating the request.
+Automatically randomize CCIP-Read endpoints and conditionally choose to accept a response without terminating the request session.
+Calls will succeed as long as one endpoint produces a valid response.

 * [**OffchainNext.sol**](./src/OffchainNext.sol)